openhab/openhab1-addons/bundles/action/org.openhab.action.ecobee/README.md

 ## Prerequisites

-The Action bundle requires that the Ecobee Binding (1.x) is also installed.
+The Ecboee Action bundle requires that the Ecobee Binding (1.x) is also installed.
 Read the [Ecobee function API documentation](https://www.ecobee.com/home/developer/api/documentation/v1/functions/using-functions.shtml) to be sure you know the rules for calling these actions.

 ## Actions